-- 12.1 An applicant for flight inspection service provider certificate shall ensure that the composition of flight inspection crew: - (a) at least consist of two pilots and one or two Flight Inspection System Operator; - (b) Composed of experts in their individual fields and certified as Flight Inspection Personnel by State Authority where the organization established. - 12.2 The flight inspection service provider shall establish procedures to: - (a) Assess the competence of the Flight Inspection Crew; - (b) Maintain the competency of the Flight Inspection Crew.
+- 12.1 An applicant for flight inspection service provider certificate shall ensure that the composition of flight inspection crew: - (a) at least consist of two pilots and one or two Flight Inspection System Operator; - (b) Composed of experts in their individual fields and certified as Flight Inspection Personnel by State Authority where the organization established. - (c) Listed in the flight inspection operation manual is accepted by the Authority to carry out flight inspection activates in the sultanate of Oman. - 12.2 The flight inspection service provider shall establish procedures to: - (a) Assess the competence of the Flight Inspection Crew; - (b) Maintain the competency of the Flight Inspection Crew.